Futures Trading Basics

 - The exchange on which it trades.

 Most individual traders never take physical delivery of the underlying asset.
 They close their positions before expiry or roll them into a later month.
-The key point is that gains and losses are settled daily as the market price moves.
+The key point is that gains and losses are settled daily as the market price moves, a process known as marking to market.

 Futures are traded on margin.
 This means you put up only a fraction of the contract's value as collateral, called the initial margin.
 There is also a maintenance margin level you must keep in your account.